contentful/forma-36/MIGRATION.md

 ### Form

-In version 4 we removed `spacing` property for the Form component and that's the only API change for this component.
+In version 4, we improved the Form component API by removing the `spacing` property.
 For example:

 ```tsx static=true
 import { Form } from '@contentful/forma-36-react-components';